Labour Party Young Socialists: Reorganisation under Neil Kinnock

-The Labour Party's student wing, the National Organisation of Labour Students (NOLS), had a majority from the Clause Four group, which had defeated the Militant tendency within NOLS in December 1975.
+The Labour Party's student wing, the National Organisation of Labour Students (NOLS), had a majority from the Clause IV group, which had defeated the Militant tendency within NOLS in December 1975.
 By then many Labour leaders and staff had been members of NOLS, and had experience of clashing with Militant.
 They now saw no reason why a social democratic party should play host to an "entryist" organisation with a different ideology.
 When Neil Kinnock became Labour leader in 1983 the battle stepped up and after 1985 Kinnock made it clear that he was determined to expel the Militant.
 In 1986, the Labour Party's Annual Conference decided to reorganise the LPYS.
 In 1987, the Party removed most of the LPYS elected structures, including its National Conference, and reduced its upper age limit from 26 to 23.
 Reducing the age limit made most of the LPYS's leadership ineligible for membership of the organisation, since most of them were over 23 by the time they had gained enough experience to become leaders of the LPYS.
 By 1990, the number of LPYS branches had fallen to 52.

 The LPYS continued until 1991, when the Labour conference supported a motion to set up Young Labour, proposed by Tom Watson (later a Labour MP), seconded by Brian Whitington, then Chair of the LPYS (later Labour candidate in Twickenham in 2005) and supported by Claire Ward, then the Youth Representative on the NEC (and later a Labour MP).